top of page

 The Role of Mediator

 It is an intervening factor, which stands on the causal path between the exposure and the outcome in such a way that it “is caused by” the exposure and in turn “causes” the outcome (VanderWeele 2016).
-This means that the exposure, mediator, and outcome must happen in order over time.
-The mediator should appear after the exposure but before the outcome, even when using data that is collected at one point in time (Tate 2015).
+This means that the exposure, mediator, and outcome happen in that specific order over time.
+The mediator should appear after the exposure but before the outcome (Tate 2015).

-The project tested key hypotheses about how factors like sleep, stress, restoration, and self-regulation might influence the link between environmental exposures and mental health and cognitive development.
-This approach was based on examining specific pathways to understand these connections.
+The project tested key hypotheses about how sleep, stress/restoration, and self-regulation/coping may influence the link between environmental exposures and mental health and cognitive development.

 Sleep